NCH Hero Image

 • Loan package – A formal presentation of everything above to present to the lender

-What credit report lenders look for vary from lender to lender.
+What credit report lenders look for varies from lender to lender.
 Listed below are the most common reports used to determine credit.
 Keep in mind that these are only a guide and are not set in stone.
 Requirements change based on the amount of funding a lender has available at the time.

 • D&B DUNS Rating: Varies based on financial statements and size (an ER, 1R or 2R rating only indicates employee size and does not indicate financial rating)